CrunchyData/crunchy-katacoda/postgresql-devel/basics/indextypes/02-gin.md

 > A GIN index stores a set of (key, posting list) pairs, where a posting list is a set of row IDs in which the key occurs.
 The same row ID can appear in multiple posting lists, since an item can contain more than one key.
 Each key value is stored only once, so a GIN index is very compact for cases where the same key appears many times.

-Out of the box GIN ships with binding for JSON, almost all primary type Arrays, and Full Text (tsvector), which makes sense since all of these data types have composite values where you want to search for values in the field.
-For example, in a JSON document you might want to search for values associated with an attribute that are 3 levels deep in the JSON tree.
+Out of the box GIN ships with binding for JSON, almost all primary type Arrays, and Full Text (tsvector).
+Since all of these data types have composite values where you want to search for values in the field, these are a reasonable default set of datatypes.
+For example, in a JSON document you might want to search for values associated with an attribute that is 3 levels deep in the JSON tree.

 There is also [an extension](https://www.postgresql.org/docs/current/btree-gin.html) that allows you to build a B-Tree index in the GIN index.
-You would use this when you are doing a multi-column index that includes one of the base datatypes and then JSON or Arrays.
+You would use this when you are doing a multi-column index that includes one of the base datatypes combined with JSON or Arrays.

 ## Operators
 The [official documentation](https://www.postgresql.org/docs/current/gin-builtin-opclasses.html) has a good listing of the operators and datatypes that come out of the box with GIN.
 Go ahead and click the link above which should open the table in a separate browser tab.
 [Here](https://www.postgresql.org/docs/current/functions-array.html#ARRAY-OPERATORS-TABLE) is all the operators for arrays.
 So if you look at the two pages together, you can see that a GIN index can help with: